What is dental hygiene?

 Does Smiles at Home accept my dental insurance?

-We are unable to bill insurance directly, but dental insurance will reimburse you at the designated rate for basic services for our services.
+We are unable to bill insurance directly, but dental insurance will reimburse you at the designated rate for basic services for our basic services.
 Our computer software allows us to fill out insurance forms for reimbursement of family members with insurance coverage.
 We send the completed forms to you when we mail our invoice for treatment.
-You need only to sign the form in the two highlighted places and send them to your insurance company; they will pay you directly by mail.
+You need only to sign the form in the two highlighted places and send it to your insurance company; they will pay you directly by mail.

 My insurance company requires a receipt of payment.
 How do I get a receipt to submit to them?

 The dental claim form you received with your invoice qualifies as a receipt for dental treatment.
-Once it has Irene’s signature in the section marked “Office Verification”, you can submit this form without an extra receipt to your insurance provider.
+Once it has Coreen’s signature in the section marked “Office Verification”, you can submit this form without an extra receipt to your insurance provider.

 What is the institutional visit fee I saw on my invoice?